JuliaGaussianProcesses/ParameterHandling.jl/README.md

 situations in which things become considerably more difficult.
 For example, suppose that we instead had pretty much any kind of neural network, Gaussian process, ODE, or really just any model with more than a couple of distinct parameters.
-From the perspective of implementing writing complicated models, implementing things in terms of a single vector of parameters that is _manually_ chopped up is an _extremely_ bad design choice.
+From the perspective of writing complicated models, implementing things in terms of a single vector of parameters that is _manually_ chopped up is an _extremely_ bad design choice.
 It simply doesn't scale.